SLUVisLab/sorghum_snp_prediction/README.md

 ### Multimodal Dataset

-Once you have downloaded the dataset (full or sampled), you can use the following code to obtain paths to image pairs and labels for the marker specific multimodal dataset:
+Once you have downloaded the dataset (full or sample), you can use the following code to obtain paths to image pairs and labels for the marker specific multimodal dataset:

 ```python
 from dataset_tools import SorghumSNPMultimodalDataset